ethanshry/Kraken/documentation/Report.md

 ![Node Components](./images/node_components_diagram.png)

-As you can see, each node has two different `Executors` running at any given time.
+As you can see, each node has two different `Executors` running at any given time- a `WorkerExecutor` and an `OrchestrationExecutor`.
 These are outlined more in the [Executors](###Executors) section, however an executor is a way to differentiate groups of functionality.
-There are effectively two types of nodes on the platform- a single orchestrator, and many workers.
+There are effectively two types of nodes on the platform- orchestrators and workers.
+Orchestrators are either active (the primary orchestrator) or inactive (rollover candidates).
 Their responsibilities are covered in the [Workers](###Workers), [Orchestrators](###Orchestrators), and [Orchestration Rollover Candidates](###Orchestration-Rollover-Candidates) sections below.

 The way the various pieces of the platform communicate with each other is outlined in [Communication](###Communication).